AMWA-TV/ms-05-01/docs/Appendix A - Class ID Format.md

 For organizations which own a unique CID or OUI the authority key MUST be a negative 32-bit integer, constructed by prepending FFh onto the 24-bit organization identifier.

-For organizations which do now own a unique CID or OUI the authority key MUST be **0**.
+For organizations which do not own a unique CID or OUI the authority key MUST be **0**.

 ## Example